Best Drag-and-Drop HTML Email Builders in 2026

 Chamaileon was built for teams working together on email campaigns.
 Real-time collaboration means multiple people can edit simultaneously.
 Comments, version history, and approval workflows keep everyone coordinated.

 The drag-and-drop builder is solid.
 You get the standard block types with good customization options.
-The responsive controls are better than average, letting you fine-tune mobile appearance.
+The responsive controls are better than average, letting you fine-tune mobile appearance with specific breakpoint settings and mobile-only styles.

 Best for: Agencies and collaborative teams